-- OB2_SSH_ENABLED: To enable secure remote installation using secure shell (SSH), set this variable to 1 on the Installation Server.
-The default value is 0 (not set). - OB2_ENCRYPT_PVT_KEY: To use encrypted private keys for secure remote installation, set this variable to 1 on the Installation Server.
-The default value is 0 (not set). - OB2BLKPADDING_n: Specifies the number of empty blocks written to media at the initialization time.
-When copying media, this helps to prevent the target media from running out of space before all data is copied. - OB2DEVSLEEP: Changes the sleep time between each retry while loading a device. - OB2ENCODE: Enables you to always use data encoding, regardless of how the backup options are set in the backup specification.

-OB2_ENCRYPT_MEDIUM_STRICT: Enables you to control whether to strictly use drive-based encryption in backup, object consolidation, object copy, and automated media copy sessions.
+- OB2\SSH\ENABLED: To enable secure remote installation using secure shell (SSH), set this variable to 1 on the Installation Server.
+The default value is 0 (not set). - OB2\ENCRYPT\PVT\KEY: To use encrypted private keys for secure remote installation, set this variable to 1 on the Installation Server.
+The default value is 0 (not set). - OB2\ENCRYPT\MEDIUM\STRICT: Enables you to control whether to strictly use drive-based encryption in backup, object consolidation, object copy, and automated media copy sessions.
 The variable is only considered when the GUI option Drive-based encryption is selected for the current session.

-If the variable value is set to 1, then:
+If the value is set to 1, then:

-- if the selected tape drive does not support encryption, the session will be aborted by default. - if the selected tape drive supports encryption, but the medium in it does not support encryption, a mount request will be issued (in case of a standalone tape drive) or the next available medium will be checked for encryption support first and eventually a mount request will be issued if no media with encryption support are found (in case of a tape library). - if the selected tape drive and the medium in it both support encryption, the data writing operation will be performed in an encrypted mode.
+- if the selected tape drive does not support encryption, the session will be aborted by default. - if the selected tape drive supports encryption, but the medium in it does not support encryption, a mount request will be issued (in case of a standalone tape drive) or the next available medium will be checked for encryption support first and eventually a mount request will be issued if no media with encryption support are found (in case of a tape library).

+• if the selected tape drive and the medium in it both support encryption, the data writing operation will be performed in an encrypted mode.

-If the variable value is set to 0, then:
+If the value is set to 0, then: